nf73-GC/nf73-GC/README.md

 - 👋 Hi, I’m @nf73-GC :)
 - 👀 I’m interested in coding !
 - 🌱 I’m currently learning programming !
-- 📫 How to reach me : By finding me >w<
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love to eat a bunch graphics cards :>
+- ⚡ Fun fact: I love to eat a bunch of graphics cards :>

 <!---
 nf73-GC/nf73-GC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.